 - Coincidental manufacture of byproducts and impurities that are produced during the manufacture, processing, use, or disposal of another chemical substance or mixture

 Note: USEPA added that “importers of articles containing PFAS are considered PFAS manufacturers.”
-Article importers adds a large universe of reporting entities to this program.
+Article importers add a large universe of reporting entities to this program, and EPA has indicated that a revision is forthcoming to reduce this reporting burden.

 Rather than providing a list of PFAS chemicals subject to reporting, USEPA elected to use a structural definition approach for PFAS with respect to the Reporting Rule.
 The structures are described in detail in the Federal Register.
 The three structures represent persistent organofluoro compounds, fluorinated ethers, and branched highly fluorinated substances.
 While USEPA listed 1,462 chemical substances in commerce as examples, other sources have described more than 12,000 compounds that meet the structural definition.
 Lastly, USEPA widened the reporting of applicable chemicals further by including fluoropolymers in this Rule.
 The inclusion of fluoropolymers is important as they are potentially prevalent in many types of imported articles, like gaskets, tubing, o-rings, electrical wiring, and membranes, and therefore, may affect many industries such as automotive, aerospace, electronics, and manufacturing equipment.